cyberkalki/Ai-Suggestions/README.md

-# 🧠 AI Fill The Blanks
+# 🧠 Ai-Suggestions

-A sleek **Cyberpunk-themed React web app** that auto-completes your text using **Google Gemini AI API**.
+A modern React web app that auto-completes your sentences using the Google Gemini AI API, styled with Material UI for a clean and responsive user experience.
-Just start typing — the AI continues your sentence naturally, creating an immersive futuristic typing experience.
+Just start typing — the AI continues your sentence naturally, making writing smoother and smarter.

 ---

 ## 🚀 Features

-- 🤖 **Gemini-powered text continuation** – AI continues sentences smoothly and contextually
+- 🤖 **Gemini-powered text continuation** – AI completes your thoughts with contextual fluency
-- ⏳ **Smart debounce** – waits 1.5 seconds after typing stops before calling AI
+- ⏳ **Smart debounce** – triggers AI only after 1.5 seconds of inactivity
-- 🌌 **Cyberpunk Hacker UI** – neon glow, matrix scanlines, glitch animations
+- 🌌 **Material UI theme** - clean layout, responsive design, and intuitive components
-- ⚡ **Real-time response rendering** – shows AI completion seamlessly with your text
+- ⚡ **Real-time AI rendering** – seamlessly blends user input with AI-generated text
-- 💬 **Loading indicator** – displays “Thinking…” while AI generates text
+- 💬 **Dynamic loading indicator** – shows “Thinking…” while AI processes your input

 ---